tum-ens/urbs/doc/mathdoc.rst

 More information on calculation of this variable is available at the `Cost Function`_ section.

 Total System costs by type: System costs are divided into 6 cost types by their meaning and purpose.
-The seperaton of costs by type, facilitates business planning and provides calculation accuracy As mentioned before these cost types are hardcoded, which means they are not considered to be fixed or changed by the user.
+The separation of costs by type, facilitates business planning and provides calculation accuracy As mentioned before these cost types are hardcoded, which means they are not considered to be fixed or changed by the user.
 These cost types are as following;